 This course is designed to train and develop the individual voice and ear for solo work as well as for ensemble singing.
 Areas of study include breathing, tone production, diction, general musicianship, and interpretation.
-Four to six credits in voice class are recommended for students planning to major in music education.
-This is the second of a four-part sequence: MUS 121, MUS 122, MUS 221, and MUS 222.
+It is designed for the music major.
+It is the second course in the Voice Class Series.